 5. Cook until the water has absorbed and lentils are soft.

-6. Garish with fresh coriander and eat with rice and roti.
+6. Garnish with fresh coriander and eat with rice and roti.

-Now you’ve made your creamy dhal, why not eat it in real Sri Lankan style, with your hands.
-That’s right, the Sri Lankan’s eat mostly with their right hand and save their left for drinking.
-OK, we know that’s not for everyone and lets be honest, if you haven’t yet mastered the Sri Lankan technique, it could get messy, so why not tuck into your Sri Lankan feast in front of a film set on the beautiful teardrop island instead (scroll for more info).
+Now you’ve made your creamy dhal, why not eat it in real Sri Lankan style... with your hands!
+That’s right, in Sri Lanka you eat mostly with your right hand and save the left for drinking.
+If you struggle to master the Sri Lankan technique things might get messy, so why not tuck into your feast in front of a blockbuster set on the teardrop island instead?

 CHILL OUT TO AN EPIC FILM SET IN SRI LANKA

 Did you know Steven Spielberg’s, Indiana Jones and the Temple of the Doom was set in Sri Lanka?
-Yep, even the blockbuster movies get shot on this small, exotic island.
+Yes, even blockbuster movies have been shot on this small, exotic island.
 In 1935, archaeologist Indiana Jones arrives in India, still part of the British Empire, and is asked to find a mystical stone.
 He then stumbles upon a secret cult committing enslavement and human sacrifices in the catacombs of an ancient palace.